-Programmers might expect that Python may make database programming more straightforward and painless job, the Python database API supply with database-neutral programming interface for different databases.
+Programmers can expect Python to make database programming more painless and straightforward work, supplying the Python database API with a database-neutral programming interface for various databases.

 - MS SQL

 The DB-API is the standard for Python's database interface.

 The database is a collection of organized information that can easily be used, managed, update, and they are classified according to their organizational approach.

 The Python Database interfaces are categorized into two.
 These are:

 Generic Database Interface

 Most Python's database interface remains to Python's DB-API standard, and most of the databases have ODBC support.
 Other than that, the Java database usually supports JDBC, and programmers can work with that from Jython.

 This employs a relational model with support of SQL.
 Lists of general-purpose database systems are:

 - SAP DB